chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 In this example, upon successful update, all ingested resources whose Chef Organization matches `devops` will be considered a part of the project `project-devops`.
 Only these resources will appear in Automate's dashboards when the `project-devops` project has been selected in the global project filter.

-A percentage count appears in bottom banner while the operation takes place.
+A percentage count appears in the bottom banner while the operation takes place.
-You may cancel the update at any time by selecting `Stop Project Update` in the banner and confirming the cancel in the modal that pops up.
+You may cancel the update at any time by selecting the `Stop Project Update` button in the banner and confirming the cancel in the modal that pops up.

 {{% warning %}}
 Avoid stopping an update unless absolutely necessary.
 It will leave your system in an unknown state where only some resources have been moved into their projects while others still remain in old projects.
 Only another successful update will restore the system to an up-to-date state.